git/git.github.io/rev_news/drafts/edition-20.md

 ## Credits

-This edition of Git Rev News was curated by Christian Couder &lt;<christian.couder@gmail.com>&gt; and Thomas Ferris Nicolaisen &lt;<tfnico@gmail.com>&gt;, with help from Jakub Narębski, Johannes Schindelin and Lars Schneider.
+This edition of Git Rev News was curated by Christian Couder &lt;<christian.couder@gmail.com>&gt; and Thomas Ferris Nicolaisen &lt;<tfnico@gmail.com>&gt;, with help from Jakub Narębski, Johannes Schindelin, Lars Schneider and Jeff King.